 Click on images above to view larger versions.

-Prieto has written seven books: "Russian Letters", "Around the World with the Cello", "From the USSR to Russia", "The Adventures of a Cello" – translated into English, Russian and Portuguese, "Paths and Images of Music", "5000 Years of Words" and "Throughout China with the Cello", with a foreword by Yo-Yo Ma, "A Brief History of Music in Mexico", and "Dmitri Shostakovich, Genius and Drama," and “My musical tours around the world.
+Prieto has written nine books: "Russian Letters", "Around the World with the Cello", "From the USSR to Russia", "The Adventures of a Cello" – translated into English, Russian and Portuguese, "Paths and Images of Music", "5000 Years of Words", "Throughout China with the Cello", with a foreword by Yo-Yo Ma, "A Brief History of Music in Mexico", and "Dmitri Shostakovich, Genius and Drama," and “My musical tours around the world.
 Music in Mexico and autobiographical notes.”